 Maxwell:We had to act!

-Supernatural: One of Castiel's major character flaws is his tendency towards this type of thinking, most notably when he deals with Crowley, betrays just about everyone he knows, declares himself God, and in his power-mad state causes devastation on Earth and especially in Heaven because he believes it's the only way he can prevent Raphael from winning the civil war in Heaven and restarting the Apocalypse.
+Supernatural: One of Castiel's major character flaws is his tendency towards this type of thinking, most notably when he deals with Crowley and betrays just about everyone he knows, which leads to declaring himself God in his power-mad state and devastating Earth and Heaven because he believes it's the only way he can prevent Raphael from winning the civil war in Heaven and restarting the Apocalypse.

 The Darach, Jennifer Blake, on Teen Wolf justifies the use of Blood Magic and sacrificing innocent people as being necessary to stop the Alpha Pack, even though the latter group really only seems to be a threat to werewolves and druids, largely leaving ordinary humans alone.